sroberts/sroberts.github.io/_posts/2016-07-18-go-for-dfir.md

 ## Why use Golang for security?

-I continue to think Python is the best language to start with for Security, but there are situations where it's invaluable.
-Big data crunching, high concurrency network activities like web scanning.
+I continue to think Python is the best language to start with for Security, but there are situations where you need a little bit more.
 For me though the first serious benefit was the compiled nature.

 I was building a tool that pulled in data from various sources to use on the commandline and with Maltego.
-Initial these started as Python scripts specifically built for Maltego but they had a couple problems:
+Initially these started as Python scripts specifically built for Maltego but they had a couple problems:

 - While they worked well enough for me they were buggy, no tests, inconsistent, and often needed me to jump in and fix mid-use.
 - The configuration was highly specific to my machine.
 That's ok for me, but getting the same transforms setup on someone else's machine would have been hard.
 (Yes, we could get a TDS, but for only a handful of people that seemed like overkill.)
 - Lastly as useful as it was for Maltego there were times I wanted the output on the commandline instead, to use with other scripts or tools similar to [ivanlei/threatbutt](https://github.com/ivanlei/threatbutt).
 Quite a change to my codebase.

 The solution?
 Well if you haven't guessed by now I can't help you, but yes, I began rewriting the scripts in Golang.
 The result?
-A single binary that anyone can run whether on the commandline or with Maltego, feels far more consistent and, and runs on the commandline.
+A single binary that anyone can run whether on the commandline or with Maltego, feels far more consistent and runs on the commandline.
 It also has the upside of being a bit faster and easier to understand.

 ## Resources for Learning